 7. Hydrate The Area Around Your Eyes

 You need not limit your eye cream just to your nighttime routine.
 If the skin around your eyes feels dry or is prone to wrinkles, lines or puffiness, a good eye cream is all you need.
-Choose a non-comedogenic one that doesn't clog up the fine skin around your eyes and keeps them hydrated, soft and supple throughout the day.
+Choose a non-comedogenic cream that doesn't clog up the fine skin around your eyes and keeps it hydrated, soft and supple throughout the day.

 8. Apply A Moisturizer

-Best natural ingredients in Moisturizers for oily skin are:
+The best natural ingredients in moisturizers for oily skin are:

 9. Wear Sunscreen

 Oily skin is more resilient to sun damage than other skin types due to the added layers of natural oil.
-However, that doesn’t give you the excuse to skip the sunscreen.
-Prolonged sun exposure can trigger your oil glands into producing more sebum resulting in skin conditions like acne and seborrheic dermatitis .
+However, that doesn’t give you the excuse to skip sunscreen.

 10. Use A Blotting Paper

 Get rid of the midday grease with a blotting paper.
-Also known as blotting sheets or blotting tissues, these can absorb the excess oil produced by your sebaceous glands during the day.
-Keep them handy especially when you are out in the sun for longer hours for a fresh, oil free look.
+These are also known as blotting sheets or blotting tissues.
+Keep them handy especially when you are out in the sun for long hours for a fresh, oil-free look.